kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

   Git
   </summary>

-If you want to expose your addons using Git, place your addons in addons directories.
+If you want to use Git, place your addons directly in addons directories.
 The repository structure looks as follows:
 ```
 sample-addon-repository
   ├── {addon_x_name}-{addon_x_version}               # An addon directory